Ing140943/triangle/README.md

    ```

 7. What lines in the **unit test code** were not executed?
-   Write the Line Numbers: [    38,39,40,41              ]
+   Write the Line Numbers: [   32, 33, 34, 35, 36, 37              ]

 8. Normally, **all** the lines of test code should be executed.
 When some part of test code is not executed it may indicate a problem with the tests.
 Explain the problem in the unit test code. (write you answer below).

-   Answer: It is not raise the error so the rest of line not execute
+   Answer: If it detects some fail test case it will stop running the rest of the test.